MS8642/blockchain_project/README.md

 #A blockchain is considered "immutable" because, while data can beadded (appended), existing data cannot be modified or deleted without invalidating the entire cryptographic chain.
 # Perhaps as a test I can start from excel and then modify it
 # Need to see some examples
+# Need to download some examples to build on them